 • 2 tablespoons unsalted butter

-• 3/4 cup panko crumbs (next to breadcrumbs in grocery store)
+• 3/4 cup panko breadcrumbs next to breadcrumbs in grocery store

 Instructions

-• GREEN BEANS: Preheat the oven to 375 degrees F. Bring a very large pot of water to a rolling boil.
+• Green Beans: Preheat oven to 375°F. Bring a very large pot of water to a rolling boil.
 While water is heating, wash and trim green beans.
-Halve the beans (make sure they're all bite-size).
-Add green beans to boiling water and boil for 3 to 5 minutes (3 minutes for al dente green beans (that have a good bite to them) and 5 minutes for softer beans) I like them at the 3-minute mark for a good chew in the final casserole.
-Although they're being baked later, they don't get too much softer after this initial boil.
+Halve the beans (make sure they’re all bite-size).
+Add green beans to boiling water and boil for 3–5 minutes (3 minutes for al dente (have a good bite to them) and 5 minutes for softer beans).
+I like them at the 3-minute mark for a good chew in the final casserole.
+Although being baked later, they don’t get much softer after this boil.
 Fill a large bowl with ice.
-Drain beans, run under cold water, and then transfer to an ice bath to stop the cooking.
+Drain beans, run under cold water, and transfer to an ice bath to stop the cooking.
 Then drain out any ice and let beans dry.
 I dab with a paper towel until completely dry.

-• ASSEMBLE AND BAKE: Add the dry green beans (if they're still wet, it will make the casserole soggy) to the base of a 9x13-inch ceramic casserole dish.
+• Add the dry green beans (if they’re still wet, it will make the casserole soggy) to a 9×13-inch ceramic casserole dish.
 Pour the sauce over everything and spread to evenly coat.
 Gently stir the beans into the sauce until well coated.
-Sprinkle the remaining 1/2 cup Parmesan cheese over top of sauced green beans.
-In a saucepan over medium high-heat, melt the 2 tablespoons butter.
-Add the panko and toast, stirring constantly, until the crumbs are light brown and toasted.
+Sprinkle the remaining 1/2 cup Parmesan over the sauced green beans.
+In a small pot over medium high-heat, melt the 2 tablespoons butter.
+Add panko and toast, stirring constantly, until crumbs are light brown and toasted.
 Sprinkle this topping evenly over cheese.
 Cover casserole with foil and bake for 30 minutes or until bubbly around the edges.
 Remove and serve hot.

 More Recipes You'll Love